 “We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable Rights… That whenever any Form of Government becomes destructive of these ends, it is the Right of the People to alter or to abolish it.”

-People take action to uphold principles.
+People will take urgent action to uphold the principles they believe in.

 Adapted from Inner Leadership.
+Buy the book